samuelgfeller/slim-example-project/docs/error-handling.md

 ## Configuration
 ### Default values
-The following configuration values are in `defaults.env.php` but can and should be changed in the environment specific config file.
+The following configuration values are in `defaults.php` but can and should be changed in the environment specific config file.
-File: `defaults.env.php`
+File: `defaults.php`
 ```php
 // Error handler
 $settings['error'] = [